cultuurnet/stoplight-docs-errors/docs/type-url.md

 This page contains an overview of all possible error types inside the `https://api.publiq.be/probs/url/` namespace that can be returned by publiq's APIs.

 > APIs can also use their own types for errors.
-The errors below are used in general situations when an API has no specific type for an error related to a the requested URL.
+The types below are used in situations where an API has no more specific type for an error related to a the requested URL.

 ## not-found